RichieHG/linq/README.md

 ## ToLookup
 A Lookup works similary as a Dictionary, but it allows you to save multiple values under the same Key.
 But also the KEY must be unique.
 But also, we can skip the VALUE definition, and C# will understand the value is the whole object.

+This method creates a Lookup object which is alos a collection of groupings.

+This method was created to work too well with C# objects, but for DB objects is better use OrderBy method
 ## AsEnumerable
 This method change a specific type of Collection to a IEnumerable<T> Collection and now we can use the other methods with this new Collection.